First, let me be very clear: I am not a doctor. And I’m not dispensing medical advice.

 - Treat With the Wrong Medicine.
 Think before giving your kid aspirin – I’ve heard it can have some bad side effects (since I have never given it to my kids, I don’t have any personal story on that one).
 Additionally, don’t opt for over-the-counter meds before getting a doctor’s opinion.
 Head to your closest CareNow location and ask the doctor what medicine is appropriate for your kid’s size and age.
 You’d be surprised how many of your go-to medicines aren’t made for kids and won’t fix whatever their underlying problem is.
 So, with kids, skip the meds they don’t need and just see a doctor for the ones they do.

-Now, again, I’m clearly no doctor (I mean, seriously, I have great handwriting!), but I do know these 5 Mistakes Parents Make When Their Kid Has a Fever because I’ve made (almost) all of them.
+Again, I’m clearly no doctor (I mean, seriously, I have great handwriting!), but I do know these 5 Mistakes Parents Make When Their Kid Has a Fever because I’ve made (almost) all of them.

 Good thing CareNow Urgent Care centers have my back.